 The seminar is usually scheduled between 2.00 pm and 3.30 pm, although there are exceptions.
 The talks are in English and the abstracts are attached below, when available.

-The topics of next year's lectures will be added later.
+The topics of the lectures will be added later.

 1.2.2019, Fazer Hall (C-331): Katri Kauppi and Juri Matinheikki (both from Aalto University): Toward a Middle Range Theory of Agency in Inter-Organizational Relationships: A Systematic Literature Review

 8.2.2019, Fazer Hall (C-331): Anders Dahl Krabbe (University of Southern Denmark): The Cockroach in the Ear: A Theory of Stigmatized Artifacts

 How Stigmatized Categories Emerge: The Genesis of the Abortion Clinic in the United States after Roe v.
 Wade

 5.4.2019, 13:30-15:00, (R038/V001), Daniel Beunza (Cass Business School)

 14.5.2019, 14:00-15:30, (Otakaari 1, room U5), Jeannie Holstein (Nottingham University)

 The changing role of the media in organizing: lessons from the carnival of Brexit

 22.5.2019, 15:00-17:00, (Room TBA) Martha Feldman (University of California Irvine) and Brian Pentland (Michigan State University) This joint talk is hosted by the Helsinki Workshop on Routines and Practices.
 Open to everybody.